roliveira81/CI-MS4-T4H-Portal/README.md

 - About section on Home page to read the band concept
 - Shows section on Home page to read the upcoming concert dates
 - Media section with an interactive lightbox with images and Youtube embed live performance videos
-- Store page with available band merch
+- Merch page with available band merchandise
 - Login page with form
 - Profile/account page
 - Checkout page